A brief introduction to the Spirit Bear Lodge guides and operations staff

 Charlie Mason - Boat CaptainCharlie has been working with Spirit Bear Lodge since 1999 and is a hereditary chief of the Xai’xais First Nation.
 Charlie is our tourism boat operator, guide and amazing storyteller of his people’s history.
 Charlie’s quiet confidence is apparent in all of his interactions with guest, who listen attentively to his stories as they travel throughout the vast traditional territory of his people.

 Charlie, who has lived in Klemtu his entire life, is the head of the Kitasoo/Xai’xais Spirit Bear Song and Dance Group, who perform in the Klemtu Big House, as well as at cultural events throughout the province of British Columbia .

 Along with his role in tourism in the summer season, Charlie manages the Robinson/Mason grocery store throughout the year.
 He holds Small Vessel Operators Proficiency certificate and marine advanced first aid certificate.

-Jack Plant - Head Guide
+Jack Plant - Guide / Operations Assistant

 Jack was born and raised in the south of England where he studied Animal management and conservation for 3 years at Sparsholt College.
 Growing up with a mother and father who allowed 26+ pets into their household, as you could imagine, set a foundation for his love and interest for animals and nature.
 His best childhood hobby was digging the garden for the biggest, nastiest bugs he could find, and coming indoors covered in mud and leeches.
 It didn't take long before he explored his Canadian roots and fell in love with the vast wildlife that BC has to offer.
 "Being out in the sticks with the bears and the whales is awesome, but sharing that experience with other nature lovers from all around the world is unbeatable."